-When there is an excused absence, all make-up exams must be made up within seven days of the date of the original exam (excluding weekends).
+All make-up exams must be made up within seven days of the date of the original exam (excluding weekends).
 For example, if the exam is given at the 8:00 a.m. class on Monday, it must be made up before 8:00 a.m. on Wednesday of the following week.